Raising your English Cream Golden Retriever

 Our puppies are ready to go to their new homes starting at 10 weeks of age.
 Our puppies adjust well to their new homes.
 Consistently we receive requests for another puppy from an upcoming litter.
 Happy owners refer us to their friends and relatives.
 This is the highest compliment we can be paid.

 Puppy Selection: Naturally, our new puppy owners are anxious to know which puppy is theirs.
 After their health exam, the person with first pick boy will look at the males that we have set aside dependant on what you are looking for in a dog to determine which one they would like (same process for girl picks).
 Of course, this is a guided choice with help from the breeder, our trainers and assistants.
 Br elder always has first pick however, if she is looking for a puppy to continue on with our program or for service work, etc. Our goal is to have completely satisfied/elated puppy owners.

 On-site visits: Most of our new puppy owners make their selection by on-site selection and/or video and pictures.
 We welcome on-site visits during our offered Open House days or pre made appointments, but take necessary precautions to protect the health of the puppies.
 For specific details, contact us by phone or e-mail.

 ITEMS YOU WILL NEED BEFORE YOU BRING YOUR PUPPY HOME

 1. High Quality Puppy & Dog Food.

-We have transferred our dogs and puppies over to a raw diet and the dogs have been responding very well.
+We feed our dogs and puppies a blended balanced raw food diet.
 Research we have been doing recently has shown that dry and wet dog food is not as nutritionally beneficial and high quality enough for our tastes and for our dogs.
-We will provide you with a sample of the food that we are feeding the puppies to make sure that they have an easy transition to your home or provide you with our recipe.
+We ask that you purchase at least two weeks of our raw food blend to take home with you and your new puppy. www.heritageraw.com

 2. Water and Food Bowls.